tazzytazzy/bad-asn-list/README.md

 ./cf_apply.py
 ```

-If you don't want any rules created for a zone, simply run the script with:
+If you don't want any rules created for a zone, run the script with:
 ```bash
 ./cf_apply.py update-only
 ```